Richard Golian

 Summary

-Europe's deficit is not innovation — it's awareness.
+Europe's deficit is not innovation.
+It's awareness.
 Spotify, ASML, SAP, ESET, Mastodon.
 European innovators exist but lack confidence.
 Capital flows to overvalued American firms instead of supporting local companies.
 Three things are needed: awareness, stronger domestic capital markets, and a winning mentality.

 Common questions on this article's topic